 Any future timber harvest proposed in lynx habitat would be subject to revised plan requirements adopted from the Northern Rockies Lynx Management Direction (NRLMD Standards VEG S1, S2, S5 and S6), which would prohibit vegetation management projects (including timber harvest) that reduce or remove existing snowshoe hare habitat, except for fuels reduction projects in the wildland urban interface.
-Timber harvest could affect lynx habitat when used for timber production (within the suitable base) as well as when used for other resource benefits, but only in areas not currently producing adequate horizontal cover to provide suitable snowshoe hare habitat.
-Timber harvest in such conditions may have beneficial, neutral or negative effects on lynx habitat, depending on the existing structure, type of harvest implemented, and other environmental conditions.
-NRLMD standard VEG S1 limits the amount of regeneration harvest that, combined with natural and prescribed fire, would set lynx habitat back to an early stand initiation stage, to no more than 30 percent of the total mapped lynx habitat in any single LAU.
+Timber harvest could affect lynx habitat when used for timber production (within the suitable base) as well as when used for other resource benefits, but only in areas not currently producing adequate horizontal cover to provide suitable snowshoe hare habitat, depending on the existing structure, type of harvest implemented, and other environmental conditions.
+NRLMD standard VEG S1 limits the amount of regeneration harvest that, combined with natural and prescribed fire, would set lynx habitat in any single LAU.
 NRLDM standard VEG S2 limits the effects of regeneration harvest to no more than 15 percent of the lynx habitat in a LAU in a ten year period.
 The NRLMD contains exemptions to standards